stjudecloud/rfcs/text/0002-quality-check-workflow.md

 Thus, the scope of this RFC, and the QC of samples on the project in general, is limited to the *computational* QC of the files produce for publication in St. Jude Cloud.
 While we do produce results that define *experimental* results (such as `fastqc`), these are rarely used to decide which files pass or fail our QC.
 We hope that the inclusion of these results will save end-users time and aide in decision-making about downstream analysis approaches.

-## Tools Used
+## Tools

-* `ngsderive v1.0.2` will be added for RNA-seq strandedness derivation, read
+* `ngsderive v1.0.2` is an in-house tool developed to backwards derive useful information from omics data.
+In this RFC, `ngsderive` is used to guess which instrument was used to sequence the data, the original read length (pre-read trimming), and RNA-seq strandedness.
+Please see [the repository](https://github.com/claymcleod/ngsderive/) for more information.
-* `fastq_screen v0.13.0` will be added to estimate the percentage of material derived from different sources (human, mouse PhiX, etc).
+* `fastq_screen v0.13.0` is used estimate the percentage of material derived from different sources (human, mouse, PhiX, etc).

 ## Automated metrics comparison